facebookarchive/AsyncDisplayKit/docs/_docs/layout2-quickstart.md

 ## Inspired by CSS Flexbox

 Those who are familiar with Flexbox will notice many similarities in the two systems.
-However, AsyncDisplayKit's Layout API <a href = "layout2-web-flexbox-differences.html">does not</a> re-implement all of CSS.
+However, Texture's Layout API <a href = "layout2-web-flexbox-differences.html">does not</a> re-implement all of CSS.

 ## Basic Concepts

-AsyncDisplayKit's layout system is centered around two basic concepts:
+Texture's layout system is centered around two basic concepts:

 1. Layout Specs
 2. Layout Elements